 Public Policy is an interdisciplinary social science major designed to provide students with the theoretical perspective, analytical skill and substantive knowledge needed to respond to major domestic and global policy problems.
-A double major in Public Policy and a related social science or professional school is common.
+A major in Public Policy is often combined with another major, or a minor, in a related area or professional school, for instance, Business Administration, Economics, Education, Environment and Ecology, Global Studies, Journalism and Media, Peace, War, and Defense, Philosophy, Politics and Economics, Political Science, or Social and Economic Justice.

 Courses that fulfill requirements for a major or minor may be double-counted, applied to a second major or minor, with the following general limitation: more than half, not merely half, of the courses and course credit hours taken in each major/minor must be exclusive to that major/minor.